|Attendance||UCAS code||Year of entry|

 You will study different approaches to working creatively and positively with children, young people, families and carers, within a social pedagogy ethos.

-Year 1 develops knowledge and transferable practice skills relevant for future career development.
-You will learn theories and concepts of human growth, development and life transitions, and will gain awareness of ethics and diversity.
-An important element throughout Year 1 is guidance and teaching on the development of the personal and professional self.
-You will also develop an understanding of the different professionals and services for children and young people.
+In Year 1 you will learn theories and concepts of human growth, development and life transitions, and gain awareness of ethics and diversity.
+Important throughout Year 1 is guidance and teaching on the development of the personal and professional self.
+You will also develop an understanding of the different professionals and services for children and young people, and undertake field trips to different settings.

 In Year 2 you will develop an in-depth social pedagogic knowledge, an understanding of children's law and rights, and the importance of safeguarding.
-You will also have the opportunity to undertake a practice placement in a relevant setting or study abroad in a European institution.
+You will have the opportunity to undertake a practice placement in a relevant setting or study abroad in one of our partner European universities.

 Year 3 will inform your future career through work placement opportunities.
 You will develop a deep understanding of the research, systems and professional practice that impacts children's lives.